Snake9889/CDV/README.md

-# CMP
+# CDV
-# BINP programm for measuring of current.
+# BINP programm for obtaining the information about current.